 What to do if your child is afraid of dogs?

 - More than a third of children in the UK are frightened of dogs

 - It’s really important for a child to be comfortable and feel safe around dogs

 It’s very important to supervise any dealings that your child has with any dog – your own pet or one that you meet in the park, to keep both the child and the dog safe.
 Experiencing a bad interaction with a dog at a young age can be very determined for a child which can escalate over time, becoming a genuine phobia or fear of dogs, which can remain with the child throughout the whole of their lives.

 It’s understandable that if your child has had a nasty encounter with a dog, been frightened by or bitten, they are going to be wary of any future canine contact.
 You must try to deal with this fear at a very young age, to attempt to help them overcome their anxieties.

 Avoid problems in the first place

-From a very early age, teach your child how to behave correctly when around any dogs.
-Never leave a child unsupervised with a pet until they know and understand the basics of good behaviour and dog communication, and never to interact with a strange dog.
+From a very early age, teach your child how to behave correctly when around any dog.
+Never leave a child unsupervised with a pet until they know and understand the basics of good behaviour and dog communication, and never interact with a strange dog.
 A child needs to understand a dog’s body language; never to creep up and startle a dog; to know when a dog has had enough, and of course never to approach a stranger’s dog without permission from its owner.

 Have a discussion with your child about their fears